 Pregnancy can cause or worsen existing sleep disorders.
-A study of over 600 pregnant women with sleep disorders revealed that 26% of them reported symptoms of restless leg syndrome (RLS).
+A study of over 600 pregnant women with sleep disorders revealed that 26% of them reported the restless leg syndrome (RLS).
 Another issue is GERD or gastroesophageal reflux disease; a study found that 30 - 50% of pregnant women experience problems with acid reflux.

 Poor sleep can also affect the labor and delivery times.
 Researchers from the University of California discovered that pregnant women who slept less than 6 hours per night had longer labors and were 4.5 times more likely to have their babies by cesarean.
-This has become such an issue that doctors now regularly discuss sleep habits with patients as a part of their basic prenatal care.
-Pregnant women should make sleep a priority during their pregnancy as early as possible.
+This has become such an issue that doctors now regularly discuss sleep habits with patients as part of their basic prenatal care.
+Pregnant women should make sleep a priority as early as possible.

 It is not uncommon to have sleep issues during your pregnancy.
 Here are some symptoms that may keep you awake at night:

 Frequent urination – You may urinate frequently during the night due to increasing pressure on the abdomen.
 This leads to poor sleep.